mixpanel/mixpanel-react-native/README.md

 ```
 <a name="increment"></a>
 # **increment(propertyName, by)**
- To increment the given numeric properties by the given values.Property keys must be String names of numeric properties.
+ To increment the given numeric properties by the given values.
+Property keys must be String names of numeric properties.
 ### **Example**
 ```js
 mixpanel.people.increment('Salary', '2000');